invince/YAET/docs/ai-integration/_5_context_improvment.md

 Or the system can infer relevance heuristically:
 - If AI has read session A in the last 2 turns → keep including
 - If AI has ignored session A for 5+ turns → drop from context
-- If AI just used `terminal_execute` on profile P → boost P's session priority
+- If AI just used `terminal_open` on profile P → boost P's session priority

 ---